We earn commissions using affiliate links.

-In this article, we’ll be comparing Kaspersky and Bitdefender in order to help you find out which one is the better option for your computer.
+In this article, we’ll be comparing Kaspersky vs Bitdefender in order to help you find out which one is the better option for your computer.
 Even though both contenders offer similar features and have similar pricing, this article will be going over the smaller differences that might help you determine the best option for you.
+Also, note that there is no consensus on what’s best between these two on Reddit.

 In this section, we’ll be focusing on the user interface and how easy each antivirus is to use.
 Even though you’ll only be using the interface to configure and tweak some options and settings, the interface must be ergonomic and easy to navigate.